sofiane-abou-abderrahim/react-redux-counter/README.md

    1. import the React Redux's `useSelector` custom hook
    2. use `useSelector()` inside of the `Counter` function
 3. output the `counter` value

+## 4. Dispatching Actions From Inside Components

+1. in `Counter.js`, add 2 buttons to increment & decrement the counter
+2. use `useDispatch()` to dispatch actions & wire up these buttons with help of 2 functions